 2. Your Spouse has Assaulted You or Your Children

 Assault, either mental or physical, creates zero grounds for an agreed divorce.
 In the state of Texas, cruelty is grounds for divorce and is considered to render living together as unsupportable.
 If trying to file for an agreed divorce, this situation could be problematic.
 Usually, in these instances, one party would attempt to overpower the other in an agreed divorce.
 This situation can be dangerous and life-threatening.
-Working with a Dallas divorce lawyer, you will be able to file a restraining order as well as be enabled to proceed with a contested divorce through a Texas court.
+Working with a North Texas divorce lawyer, you will be able to file a restraining order as well as be enabled to proceed with a contested divorce through a Texas court.

 3. Fraud is in the Picture